dtoczala/watson-landing-page/README.md

 - [SpEL Language Guide]() - Valid expressions in conditions are written in the Spring Expression (SpEL) language.
 This is a reference guide for the SpEL language.
 - [Recursive Questions with Conversations](https://ollycox.me/2016/10/21/recursive-questions-with-ibm-watson-conversations/) - a quick post showing how to disambiguate user utterances, without driving the end user crazy.
 - [Pattern for Gathering Information with Conversation](https://ollycox.me/2016/11/18/pattern-for-gathering-information-in-ibm-watson-conversations/) - an example (with code) of gathering multiple pieces of information in a Conversation flow.
+- [Gathering Information with Conversation](https://medium.com/@snrubnomis/gathering-information-with-ibm-watson-conversation-e23887ccbe3d) - a nice example using a pizza ordering use case that demonstrates using "frames" in Conversation to collect a series of inputs from a user.

 **Integration**
 - [Example of Conversation and Discovery Integration](https://www.youtube.com/watch?v=SasXUqBE-38&feature=youtu.be) - This YouTube video shows an example of a Java application that integrates the Conversation and Discovery services.